fosterinteractive/mainspring-legacy/docs/svg.md

 ```
 /svg-src/any-folders-you-create -> /svg/any-folders-you-create
 ```
-4) for each folder in /svg/folders-here create a sprite in /svg/sprite-here.svg
+4) For each folder in /svg/folders-here create a sprite in /svg/sprite-here.svg

 5) Compresses all SVGs in /svg/*.svg with gzip.